 The Limerick's Historical Roots and Evolution

 While the exact origin of the limerick is debated, it's generally believed to have emerged in England during the 18th century.
 Some attribute its creation to soldiers returning from Limerick, Ireland, who would share amusing verses.
-However, concrete evidence for this claim is lacking.
+Still, concrete evidence for this claim is lacking.

 Over time, the limerick has evolved, but it has always maintained its core structure and humorous intent.
 While traditional limericks often adhere strictly to the AABBA rhyme scheme and metrical pattern, modern variations may take some liberties with the rhythm or introduce internal rhymes for added effect.
-However, the fundamental principles remain the same: five lines, a defined rhyme scheme, and a playful, often nonsensical, subject matter.
+That said, the fundamental principles remain the same: five lines, a defined rhyme scheme, and a playful, often nonsensical, subject matter.

 Deconstructing the Limerick: Meter, Rhyme, and Rhythm